Skip to Content

 • user.email ↔︎ loginId (Use Okta’s email attribute as QueryPie’s Login ID.)

-Assign users to the QueryPie application in Okta
+Assign users to the QueryPie application added in Okta

 Okta Admin > Applications > Applications > QueryPie App